fredrikekre/Literate.jl/docs/src/pipeline.md

 ## [**3.3.** Document generation](@id Document-generation)

 After the parsing it is time to generate the output.
-What is done in this step is very different depending on the output target, and it is describe in more detail in the Output format sections: [Markdown Output](@ref), [Notebook Output](@ref) and [Script Output](@ref).
+What is done in this step is very different depending on the output target, and it is described in more detail in the Output format sections: [Markdown Output](@ref), [Notebook Output](@ref) and [Script Output](@ref).
 Using the default settings, the following is happening: